 I have my go-to bodyweight exercises, but I like to mix them up so I don’t do the same thing every time.
 Sometimes I like to do burpees combined with shadowboxing using egg weights.
 Other times I do kettlebell swings and jumping jacks.
 What’s important here is to do something that gets you out of breath and your heart pumping.

 I Hope You’ll Join Me!

-My goal with this site is to help others to see how powerful developing a consistent morning routine is.
+My goal with this site is to help encourage others to invest in their own personal growth and develop a consistent morning routine.
 If you do, I promise it will change your life!